Linear Elamite: Classification

 In 2009, the archaeologist Jacob L. Dahl, who researches the decipherment of Proto-Elamite, argued that Linear Elamite was a limited-use writing system with few practitioners and that its signary lacked standardisation.
 He expressed doubts that the corpus of texts belonged to a single shared tradition of writing and suggested that many texts may be composed of pseudo-glyphs which do not encode any decipherable meaning, although some appeared to imitate older texts.

-In 2022, (Desset, Tabibzadeh, Kervran & Basello 2022) argued that Linear Elamite is an alpha-syllabary, which would make it the oldest known purely phonographic writing system.
+In 2022, (Desset, Tabibzadeh, Kervran & Basello 2022) argued that Linear Elamite is a semi-syllabary, which would make it the oldest known purely phonographic writing system.
 However, they admit that some logograms may have been used, although only rarely and not systematically, arguing that Elamite scribes rejected logographic writing in the 3rd millennium BCE.
 Other researchers, such as the linguist Michael Mäder, dispute this, arguing that only around 70 percent of Linear Elamite characters are likely to be purely phonographic and that the remainder are logograms, as evidenced by mathematical analyses of Linear Elamite inscriptions.